 In the mid-15th century, feuds in the Hosokawa and Hatakeyama clans triggered the Ônin War.
 The war wrecked Kyôto and weakened the Ashikaga Bakufu.
 The power vacuum led to the Warring States period, that ended with Tokugawa Ieyasu's victory at Sekigahara in 1600.

 Muko-iri marriage, where the groom marries into the wife's family, is still practiced in Japan.
-The system of pro forma adoptions that supplied a lower-class spouse with an upper-class pedigree have vanished, though it played an important role in the past.
+The system of pro forma adoptions that supplied a lower-class spouse with an upper-class pedigree are less necessary today, though they played an important role in the past.

 By the 19th century, Satsuma Province had become the most powerful in Japan.
-Its forward-thinking governor, Shimazu Nariakira, wanted more open trade with the west (Satsuma had grown rich thanks to quasi-legal and illicit trade), and more autonomy in local governance.
+Its forward-thinking governor, Shimazu Nariakira, wanted open and legal trade with the west (Satsuma had grown rich thanks in part to smuggling), and more autonomy in local governance.

-One of his schemes to garner support in Edo for his policies--which may have prevented the Tokugawa regime being swept from power in the Meiji Restoration--involved marrying the adopted daughter of a close retainer to Tokugawa Iesada, Japan's the third-to-last shogun.
+One of his schemes to garner support in Edo—which, if successful, might have at least forestalled the downfall of the Tokugawa regime during the Meiji Restoration—involved marrying the adopted daughter of a close retainer to Tokugawa Iesada, Japan's the third-to-last shogun.

 Here is the chain of adoptions that took place (all the same person):